-In this case we provide non-medical personal care services to clients in the home setting through the assignment of employed Home Health Aides (HHAs).
-These aides give Personal care services, limited to individual assistance with/or supervision of activities of daily living, companion services, homemaker services, and reporting changes in client’s condition.
+ENENE provides non-medical personal care services to clients in the home setting through the assignment of employed Home Health Aides (HHAs).
+Our aides give personal care services, limited to individual assistance with/or supervision of activities of daily living, companion services, homemaker services, and reporting changes in client’s condition.
 These Personal care services do not include skilled services.
 Home attendants assisting with providing skilled services may:

 - Assist clients with (i) activities of daily living, (ii) ambulation and prescribed exercise, and (iii) other special duties with appropriate training and demonstrated competency;